 - specialising in crypto-assets at a financial regulator or central bank, or in financial intelligence, law enforcement, policymaking, or at a law, accountancy or advisory firm.

-Although XReg operates from Gibraltar, Brussels and London, XReg consultants are free to work from home and to be based anywhere in the world.
+Although XReg operates from Gibraltar, Argentina, Brussels and the Bahamas, XReg consultants are free to work from home and to be based anywhere in the world.
 When necessary, they are expected to make themselves available during our office hours or in clients’ time zones.
-Once the COVID-19 pandemic has abated, the successful candidate will be required to travel, including internationally, as needs dictate.
+The successful candidate will be required to travel, including internationally, as needs dictate.

 Applicants will be interviewed remotely and may be required to undertake a test.
 If you would like to discuss this or other XReg job opportunities or to be considered to join the team, please submit your CV and a covering letter to email@example.com.